CherlyIC/maternal-mortality-rwanda/README.md

   ## Dataset description
 The analysis uses publicly available datasets downloaded from the **World Bank** you can see it in the folder above named my-datasets
-I used 5datased but i merged them into a final datased called: `final_maternal_data.csv`
+I used 5datased but i merged them into a final datased called: `final_maternal_data.csv` You can download all of those dataset using this link:https://data.worldbank.org/indicator/SH.STA.MMRT?locations=RW

   ## Technologies used
 - **Python (Jupyter Notebook)**: Data cleaning, analysis, modeling